KidkArolis/jetpack/docs/07-hot-reloading.md

 }
 ```

 Now webpack will re execute the changed code.
-If you built your application in a way where it can be unrendered in dispose() and rendered again, you'll get a nice and quick hot reload behaviour.
+If you built your application in a way where it can be unrendered in dispose() and rendered again, you'll get a nice hot reloading behaviour.
 Note, you'll want to store the state on window or in localStorage if you want the app to remain in the same state after rerendering.

 If `module.hot.accept` is not called by your code, you'll only get hot reloading behaviour for your css and will have to manually refresh the page for any other changes.